 where $\La^2V$ is the wedge product of $V$ and is a $1$-dimensional $G$-representation.
 Note that the projection $V\ts V\to\La^2V$ induces an isomorphism $V\iso V\dual\ts\La^2V$.
 Therefore, for any $L,M\in\Ga_0$, we have

 This implies that $\dim\Hom_G(\ta M,V\ts L)=\dim\Hom_G(L,V\ts M)$, hence we have a translation quiver.
-It is proved in \cite{auslander_rational} that the McKay quiver $\Ga$ with the above translation is isomorphic to the AR quiver (see below) of the category of reflexive modules over $\bC\pser{x,y}^G$ if $G\sbs\SL_2(\bC)$ has no pseudo-reflections. \end{example}
+It is proved in \cite{auslander_rational} that the McKay quiver $\Ga$ with the above translation is isomorphic to the AR quiver (see below) of the category of reflexive modules over $\bC\pser{x,y}^G$ if $G\sbs\GL_2(\bC)$ has no pseudo-reflections. \end{example}

-\begin{remark}[AR quivers] Given a finite dimensional algebra $A$ over an algebraically closed field $k$, let $\mmod A$ be the category of finite dimensional left $A$-modules.
+\begin{remark}[AR quivers] Given a finite-dimensional algebra $A$ over an algebraically closed field $k$, let $\mmod A$ be the category of finite-dimensional left $A$-modules.
 One constructs its AR quiver $\Ga_A$ with vertices that are isomorphism classes of indecomposable objects in $\mmod A$.
-The number of arrows between $[X]$ and $[Y]$ is defined to be the dimension of the space of irreducible morphisms $\Irr(X,Y)=\rad(X,Y)/\rad^2(X,Y)$.
+The number of arrows from $[X]$ to $[Y]$ is defined to be the dimension of the space of irreducible morphisms $\Irr(X,Y)=\rad(X,Y)/\rad^2(X,Y)$.
 One defines $\ta$ to be the AR translation \aus, defined for all non-projective indecomposable modules and having as an image the set of all non-injective indecomposable modules.
-One has $\dim\Irr(X,Y)=\dim\Irr(\ta Y,X)$, implying that $\Ga_A$ is a partial translation quiver.
+One has $\dim\Irr(X,Y)=\dim\Irr(\ta Y,X)$, implying that ~$\Ga_A$ is a partial translation quiver.
 If $A$ is of finite representation type, then there are no multiple arrows between vertices of $\Ga_A$ \rdt (see also \aus).
 In order to obtain a (stable) translation quiver one needs to consider instead the AR quiver $\hat\Ga_A$ of the derived category $D^b(A)=D^b(\mmod A)$ and assume that $A$ has a finite global dimension~ \cite{happel_triangulated}.
 The translation functor $\ta:D^b(A)\to D^b(A)$ is defined to be $\ta=\nu[-1]$, where $\nu=DA\ts^L_A-$ is the left derived functor of the Nakayama functor $X\mto D\Hom_A(X,A)$ and $DV=\Hom_k(V,k)$.
 Note that $\nu$ is the Serre functor of the category $D^b(A)$, meaning that $\Hom(X,Y)\iso D\Hom(Y,\nu X)$ for all $X,Y\in D^b(A)$. \end{remark}